How to Read 2017-18 KHDA Reports to Discover the Best School For You

 The annual KHDA inspection reports are expected to be released in early-May.
 The publication of 2017-18 inspection reports also represents a milestone in the history of the school improvement initiative and the aims to raise standards of Education in Dubai, as this marks the 10th Anniversary of the introduction of the DSIB inspection process.

 Our guide provides you with the key information about what the inspectors are looking for, what this means for schools in terms of their internal organisation, development and planning and how these requirements will directly impact you and your child.

-The key findings of this guide are that the latest round of reports are more closely tied to how well a school is delivering academically – measured as far as possible against external and comparable benchmarks – than ever before.
-In addition, schools have been measured for the first time on the delivery of UAE Social Studies – a requirement for all students to the end of grade 8/year 9.
-The provision of appropriate support for students with Special Educational Needs and Disabilities has also been examined in more detail this year.
+In addition, the latest round of reports are more closely tied to how well a school is delivering academically – measured as far as possible against external and comparable benchmarks – than ever before.

 We hope this guide will enable you to look at the key information in the Inspection report for your child’s school (and for any other school that may be of interest to you) and see where the strengths and weaknesses lie.
 You will then be able to determine whether the weaknesses, in particular, really matter to you and if the school is addressing them.